Examples of outstanding websites

 Good examples of sales copy

-She has a blog with tips to write good copy for your website which is really helpful, with her content she creates a community of followers that might register for one of her copywriting courses.
+She has a blog with tips on writing good copy for your website, which is really helpful, and she is creating a community of followers who might sign up for one of her copywriting courses.

-She knows email marketing sells so she encourages you to register for her newsletter in order to receive her insightful posts in your inbox.
-This way she can also send you marketing emails to warm you up before deciding to enrol in her course.
+She knows that email marketing sells, so she encourages you to sign up for her newsletter to receive her insightful posts in your inbox.

-If your content is good, you will have many more chances that people will sign up to your list.
-She also uses a lead magnet, a free series of 3 copywriting tips, so you will be more likely to exchange your email address for her free advice.
+She’s got a lead magnet – a free series of 3 copywriting tips, so people are more likely to exchange their email addresses for her free advice.

 What they do really well

-The copy is obviously very good because it speaks the same language as her target audience.
-Her lead magnet has been very well thought out because it incites the reader to subscribe to her mailing list.
+The copy is obviously very good because it empathises with her prospects and encourages them to keep reading.
+Her lead magnet has been very well thought out as it moves the reader to subscribe to her mailing list.

 What they could improve

-Talking about annoying pop-ups, the pop-up offering her lead magnet appears right after entering in the website.
-I find this quite annoying, it should at least let the visitor read more about her and then it could appear later on, when we can decide if the content would be worthwhile.
+I find this quite annoying, it should at least let the visitor read more about her and then it could pop up later, when we’ve decided if the content is worthwhile.

 Your website is your business card, your salesperson, your online personality and your future.
 You have to take care of it.
 Click To Tweet

-What is your favourite website?
-Leave the link in the comments so we can have more sources of inspiration.
+Do you know other examples of great websites?
+Leave me the link in the comments so we can have more sources of inspiration!

 Sobre Elena de Francisco